ruuda/blog/posts/2014-08-08-writing-a-path-tracer-in-rust-part-1.md

 ---

 It must have been almost a year ago that I first heared about [Rust][rust].
-Posts about Rust would appear on [/r/programming][reddit] now and then.
+Posts about the language would appear on [/r/programming][reddit] now and then, and the language caught my attention.
-The language caught my attention for several reasons.
+Rust got me excited for serveral reasons:

 - One of the key points of Rust is a very powerful way to do deterministic resource management.
   This is a weak point of the languages that I use most often (C++ and C# nowadays).